Understanding Contingency Fees

 Each attorney handles these miscellaneous costs differently, and it is extremely important to talk to your prospective lawyer about this.
 While some attorneys tie these fees into their final fee, some may expect you to pay for these expenses upfront.

-Since every attorney has their own fees and fee structure, you should make sure to ask questions about the contingency fee agreement in the initial consultation with a law firm or attorney.
-If you feel that your questions about the fee structure are avoided or not answered fully, the law firm may not be a good match for you.
+Because every attorney has their own fees and fee structure, you should make sure to ask questions about the contingency fee agreement in the initial consultation with a law firm or attorney.
+If you feel that the lawyer is avoiding or not answering your questions about the fee structure, the law firm may not be a good match for you.

-Make sure that you know exactly what you are responsible for before signing any agreements with a personal injury lawyer.
+Make sure you know your exact financial responsibilities before signing any agreements with a personal injury lawyer.
 In this way, you can avoid any potential nasty surprises and unexpected charges further down the line.

 Why Hire a Personal Injury Attorney?